-In addition to sharing more about their academic pursuits, Faculty Heads build relationships with students.
-In consultation with the programming and advisory council in the community, they host a weekly signature event providing an opportunity to provide an opportunity to make friendships and exhale after tackling a full day of classes.
+In addition to sharing more about their academic pursuits, faculty heads build relationships with students.
+In consultation with the student council in the community, they host a weekly study break event providing an opportunity to develop friendships and exhale after tackling a full day of classes.
 These events give students a chance to get to know faculty on a more personal basis.
-Working closely with the resident advisers, Faculty Heads will also be actively supporting students and connecting them to campus resources throughout the year.
+Working closely with the resident advisers, faculty heads will also be actively supporting students and connecting them to campus resources throughout the year.

 What makes Vanderbilt distinctive is the interactions that students l have with renowned faculty members.
 Living in a residential college presents these opportunities regularly as students and faculty pass one another in the hallway or share a meal together.

 Faculty heads play an essential role in educating the whole student.
 Living in residence, faculty heads have an opportunity to expand undergraduate learning beyond the classroom, demonstrating innovation, collaborative problem solving, and critical thinking in a way that is accessible and inviting for students.

 For residential faculty positions, a list of interested faculty is maintained on an ongoing basis.
 These faculty members are contacted as new opportunities emerge, and thus there is no set deadline for applications.
 Letters of interest remain active and on file for five years.

 Faculty interested in a faculty head position should complete the application at this link.
 As part of the application, you are asked to upload:

 - A letter of your interest, including any relevant qualifications, experience or expertise; and